 - About Us

-Board meetings occur approximately monthly and are open to the public.
+Board meetings occur monthly and are open to the public.
 The dates are listed below.
 All meetings begin at 6:15 pm.
-Board meetings are generally held at the offices of board members in midtown Manhattan, with two meetings held at Harlem Link.
-The meeting schedule for the 2011-12 school year is below:
+Board meetings are generally held at the school or offices of board members in midtown Manhattan.
+The meeting schedule for the 2016-17 school year is below:

 Harlem Link’s board can be reached in two ways: questions about meetings and committees can be addressed to the school by calling Steven Evangelista at (212) 289-3249.
 Questions or complaints directed specifically to the board can be emailed to email@example.com.